dcferreira/dcferreira.github.io/content/post/2023-03-08-ai-web-app/index.md

 ---
 title: Making and Deploying an AI Web App in 2023 (Part 8)
-subtitle: Deploy the serverless backend to Google Cloud
+subtitle: Deploy a Serverless AI App with Google Cloud

 # Summary for listings and search engines
-summary: Making and Deploying an AI Web App in 2023 (Part 8) -- Deploy the serverless backend to Google Cloud.
+summary: How to deploy a serverless AI app to Google Cloud almost for free using Cloud Run and the Artifact Registry.

 # Link this post with a project
 projects: []

 # Date published
-date: "2023-03-03T00:08:00Z"
+date: "2023-03-08T00:08:00Z"

 # Date updated
-lastmod: "2023-03-03T00:08:00Z"
+lastmod: "2023-03-08T00:08:00Z"

 # Is this an unpublished draft?
 draft: false